jatofg/nawa/README.md

 nawarun.
 If you are using NAWA as a library, take a look at `nawa::RequestHandler::reconfigure()`.

-Please note that the project has been extensively restructured, therefore it might be necessary to correct the includes of existing apps.
+Almost all data members of classes have become methods, therefore, it is necessary to update existing apps before upgrading.
+Please note that the project has been extensively restructured, therefore it might also be necessary to correct the includes of existing apps.

+Additionally, this release adds support for macOS.

 ## Example